-I was recently invited to give a presentation in Amsterdam for about 150 teachers who teach Dutch as a second language.
-I decided to introduce the concept of ‘translanguaging’.
-To explain what translanguaging is, I asked the participants to do a math assignment intended for 4 to 6 year olds.
+When children are not allowed to use their home language in the classroom, they lose an important strategy to help them learn.
+When I was invited to give a presentation for about 150 teachers who teach Dutch as a second language in Amsterdam, I decided to introduce the concept of ‘translanguaging’.
+To explain what translanguaging is, I asked the participants to do a simple math assignment intended for 4 to 6 year olds.
 The catch?
 The instructions were given in Sranan (the lingua franca spoken in my native country Suriname), the exercises were written in three indigenous and maroon languages of Suriname (Kari’na, Lokono and Saamaka) with images drawn from the Suriname rainforest (see an example below).

 The goal of the exercise was to raise the teachers’ awareness of what it is like for children who speak a different language, who come from a different cultural background, to first enter school in a new country where everybody speaks a new language.

 But mainly I wanted to show the strategies that multilinguals use to complete an assignment in a language or cultural context they are unfamiliar with.
 One thing all the teachers did was: discussing the task with their partner in their home language (Dutch).
 They immediately started to help each other out to try and figure out the answer.
 Which is exactly what we want kids to do.

 Teachers should realize that if children are not allowed to talk to each other in their own language at school (which is the case in many Dutch and Belgian schools!), you take away an important strategy that helps them to complete the task.
 A strategy that actually not only makes them feel comfortable in the classroom but also helps them to learn.
 Which is what school is all about…right?